Gargee-srivastava/FAKE-NEWS-DETECTION-SYSTEM/API/Stance_Detection/Word2Vec/README.md

 ## Usage

-To train the model, move to `notebooks` folder and use `Word2Vec.ipynb` file to train it.
+To train the model, use `Word2Vec.ipynb` file to train it.

 To run the deployment server